golemfactory/golem-architecture/arch-snapshot/arch.md

 To minimize unnecessary data transfers, the propagation algorithm operates in two phases:
 - In the first phase, only the Offer IDs are sent to subset of Nodes using Net broadcast operation.
 - Second, details of any new, previously unseen Offers are requested based on the received IDs.

+The market aims to collect all active Offers circulating in the network, with each Node storing new incoming Offers in its local database.
+Although the algorithm doesn’t require Offers to be stored persistently across Node restarts, for effective operation, all active Offers—those that haven’t expired or been explicitly removed by their Provider—must be retained.
+Additionally, the market should keep at least the Offer IDs for any Offers that have been unpublished by their creators.

 ##### Offers identification